softwarepub/hermes/README.md

 We welcome external contributions!
 Please follow our [contribution guidelines](CONTRIBUTING.md).

 HERMES was designed with extensibility in mind.
-Our [development guide](https://docs.software-metadata.pub/en/latest/dev/start.html) contains in-depth information how to get ready and start coding.
+Our [development guide](https://docs.software-metadata.pub/en/latest/dev/start.html) contains in-depth information on how to get ready and start coding.

 ## Acknowledgements